nashquant/backtesthub/README.md

 3) Manage orders w/ commission & slippage schemes;
 4) Output backtest metrics for evaluation.

-This project attempts to merge ideas from the two best python backtest frameworks _imo_ [[backtrader](https://www.backtrader.com/) and [backtesting](https://github.com/nashquant/backtesting.py)], and introduces some ideas I think could've implemented on both (e.g. broadcasting, base/asset separation, etc.)
+This project attempts to merge ideas from the two best python backtest frameworks _imo_ [[backtrader](https://www.backtrader.com/) and [backtesting](https://github.com/nashquant/backtesting.py)], and introduces some ideas I think could've been implemented on both (e.g. broadcasting, base/asset separation, etc.)

 Note: The project is still going under several improvements.
 Do not use it without reading the comments on code!! - Important simplyfing assumptions and inner workings are explained in detail there.